 Why Take a Yoga Class?

-To be completely straightforward, I wasn’t sure I wanted to at first.
+To be transparent, I was hesitant.
 I’d never done yoga so it was a step outside my comfort zone.
 And I’m not the most coordinated person on the planet, so I was worried about humiliating myself.
-I just didn’t consider myself a yoga type person and didn’t think I fit the stereotype (once you attend a yoga class you realize there really is no stereotype – it’s a total mix of personalities).
+I just didn’t consider myself a “yoga type person” and didn’t think I fit the stereotype (once you attend a yoga class you realize there really is no stereotype – it’s a total mix of personalities).
 I weighed the benefits and thought I’d give it a go.
-It’s a great way to meet people, be social, and it’s good for mental and physical health.
+It’s a great social activity and it’s good for mental and physical health.

 What is the Experience Like for a Beginner?

 I had this vision in my mind of what the class would be like.
 An hour of poses that start off easy and progressively got more difficult.
 And I figured this was accompanied by breathing techniques and meditation.
 And this was all accurate.
 We started off with some basic poses and progressively added more each class.
 Then we learned breathing techniques.
 Finally, we did a relaxation exercise at the end of every class.
 But what I discovered was how much I enjoyed it.
-When you’re open to the benefits of yoga, it can be an amazing relaxation tool through each of these things.
+When you’re open to the benefits of yoga, it can be an amazing relaxation tool.
 And there was also a lot that I learned.

 It’s physical.
 It’s not that I thought the poses looked easy, it’s just that I didn’t realize it takes so much strength and stamina.
 I came home after every class feeling like I got a good workout in.
 And you can take the poses home with you and incorporate them into home workout sessions.